w3c/wg-effectiveness/process.md

 ## Participants
 Participants in Interest and Working Groups should be technically capable, fair and confident to speak and interact with others in the group.
 There are four types of group participant; all can participate in an Interest Group, all but ***public participants*** can participate in a Working Group.

 * **Member Representatives**: An individual representative from a W3C member oragnisation.
 AC members nominate people within their organisation to participate within groups (in some cases an AC member may be able to [nominate someone from outside their organisation](https://w3c.github.io/w3process/#member-rep)).
+  * **Members in Working Groups:** Before joining the group, the AC member sends a statement that confirms the new member agrees with the participation terms detailed in the charter.
+  * **Members in Interest Groups:** Before joining the group, the AC member checks the participation intructions in the group charter (which can involve a statement as for working groups or could simply involve signing the new member up to the group mailing list).
 * **Invited Experts**: an individual with valuable expertise to a group and is not an employee of a W3C Member.
 [Detailed rules](https://w3c.github.io/w3process/#group-participation) apply for becoming an Invited Expert.
 * **Team Representatives**: staff members of W3C.
 Team members can be a Team Contact or a regular participant of a group.
 * **Public Participants**: members of the public.
 Cannot be Working Group participants.

+Generally all group members are members of the group until the group closes or they [resign](resigns) from the group.

 For more information on members including dismisal processes see the W3C Process Document on [Participation Criteria](https://w3c.github.io/w3process/#ParticipationCriteria) and [Group Participation](https://w3c.github.io/w3process/#group-participation).

 A Conflict of Interest Policy exists which instructs participants on how to disclose any conflict of interest a participant may have with the W3C and / or group work.
 See the [W3C Process Document](https://w3c.github.io/w3process/#coi) for more information.

 ### Participation by Proxy
 Group participants can sometimes send people in their place when unable to attend themselves.
-Rules for this are detailed in the [W3C Process Document](https://w3c.github.io/w3process/#group-participation).
+This representative can vote on behalf of the original member.
+Group members should inform the chairs when they are sending a representative.
+Rules for this are detailed in the [W3C Process Document](https://w3c.github.io/w3process/#member-rep-wg).

-### Group Size
+## Group Size
 Working Groups work best when composed of a small number of experts.
 Interest Groups can often be larger.
 To find out more on group size and possible splitting of larger groups please see the [W3C Process Document](https://w3c.github.io/w3process/#group-participation).

+## Charter and Call for Participation
+All Working and Interest Groups have a Charter.
+Charters are developed by W3C Members and W3C Team (staff) members.
+Charters can be made at any time.

+When a new Charter is made the proponents (people writing the charter) make the Advisory Committee ([AC](#)) aware of the new charter through the [AC mailing list](#) list.
+The AC reviews all new charters for a minimum of four weeks.

+After the AC has approved the Charter, the [Director](#) calls for participation in the group, inviting all AC members to join or nominate colleagues to join the group.

+Details on the Call for Participation and AC Appeals against a Working or Interest Group being created please see the [W3C Process Document](https://w3c.github.io/w3process/#cfp).

+### Charter Extensions
+Working and Interest Groups can be extended past their agreed Charter completion dates.
+The [Director](#) can do this by simply announcing to the [AC Mailing List](#) that the group has been extended and the new time period.

+Details on group extensions can be found in the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

 ## Meetings
 Meetings can either be face-to-face or "distributed" (via teleconference, IRC and / or video conferencing).
 Meeting announcements are sent on Interest or Working Group mailing lists.